When a nation loses its morals, people feel free to take advantage of one another, especially the poor. God hates seeing the poor oppressed.

 In every culture in every century, the rich and the strong have oppressed the poor and weak for their own gain.
-America is no different.
-How long will it be until God calls them into account?
+How long until God calls them into account?

 Jesus proved that one cannot become a leader through political intrigue, but by assuming the position of a humble servant.
 God sets Himself against the proud.